Breastfeeding And Breast Implants

-Your baby is getting enough breast milk if he has 6 to 8 wet diapers each day.
+Your baby is getting enough breast milk if he has 6 to 8 wet diapers and 3 to 4 bowel movements each day.
 Also, your baby is getting enough milk if he is gaining weight and breastfeeds 8 or more times a day.
-Ask for more information on how to tell if your baby is getting enough breast milk.
+Ask your primary healthcare provider (PHP) for more information on how to tell if your baby is getting enough breast milk.

 How to increase your milk supply: